 The system was then first demonstrated on May 24, 1972 and later released in August of that year, predating the Atari Pong home consoles by some three years.

 A standard system came boxed with six diferent game cartridges and a wide range of accessories that was used with different games.
 Dice, screen overlays, game money and a assortment of casino type chips could be used depending on the game you wanted to play.
-A game cartridge would be plugged into the front of the console and a plastic screen overlay would also be placed upon the tv screen.
+A game cartridge would be inserted into the front of the console and a plastic screen overlay would also be placed upon the tv screen.
 A role play character i.e. the dot on the screen could be move around to simulate the character moving through a house or through a maze etc depending what was on the plastic screen overlay.

 Getting a bit deeper, basically the electronic signals that are exchanged between the various parts (ball and players generators, sync generators, diodematrix, etc.) are binary.
 The games and logic itself are implemented in DTL (Diode Transistor Logic), cartridge)) a common pre-TTL (Transistor Transistor Logic), digital design component using discrete transistors and diodes.

 Unfortunately the odyssey lacked colour and soundcapability, although the sound capability was corrected with the “Pong systems” of several years later.
 This including Magnavox’s own Odyssey-labeled Pong consoles.
 Ralph did proposed a sound extension for the Magnavox in 1973, but the idea was unfortunately rejected.

 The first prototype created by Ralph was most commonly referred to as the Brown Box and this unit is currently on display at the Smithsonian Institution’s National Museum of AmericanHistory in Washington, D.C.